allebone/help.omni.af.mil/docs/PEX/Training.md

 8. In order to edit an imported Course.
 You must Copy as a Local.
 See below.

+!!!
+NOTE
-NOTE: When you import a course into your Database, it will be listed as a Global course.
+    When you import a course into your Database, it will be listed as a Global course.
 A Global Course was created in another PEX Database.
 In order to make edits to a Global Course, you will need to Copy as a Local Course.

 Export